 In all instances, the privacy breached only involved names, dates of birth, claim numbers and case numbers saved in the Ohio Benefits System.
 Affected persons were given free identity theft protection services for one year as a safety measure.

 University Hospitals Rainbow Babies & Children’s Hospital in Cleveland, OH also experienced an unauthorized disclosure incident.
-In this case, an error was made by an employee when sending an email to 840 patients on February 28.
+In this case, an error was made by an employee when sending an email to 840 patients on February 28, thereby not following HIPAA email rules.
 Although no specific information was mentioned in the email, the message implied that all recipients of the email had a similar medical condition.

 The message recipients should have been added to the BCC field of the email but the employee put their emails in the ‘to’ field.
 Consequently, all recipients of the email could see the emails addresses of all 840 patients.

 The hospital has notified all persons affected by the privacy breach and has sanctioned the employee.
 The employee was retrained on proper email procedures and patient privacy.
 All other employees will also be retrained on HIPAA requirements.